Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 The rest of this guide breaks down the different sub-sections of the trainer config file and explains the possible settings for each.

-**NOTE:** The configuration file format has been changed between 0.17.0 and onwards and between 0.18.0 and onwards.
+**NOTE:** The configuration file format has been changed between 0.17.0 and 0.18.0 and between 0.18.0 and onwards.
 To convert an old set of configuration files (trainer config, curriculum, and sampler files) to the new format, a script has been provided.
 Run `python -m mlagents.trainers.upgrade_config -h` in your